 The tanks for the gas fuel in the A5 Sportback g-tron are located beneath the rearward structure.
 They store 19 kilograms (41.9 lb) of gas at a pressure of 200 bar and are of an extra-lightweight design.
 The inner layer consists of a gas-impermeable polyamide matrix, while a second composite layer of carbon fiber reinforced polymer (CFRP) and glass fiber reinforced polymer (GFRP) gives the tank its extremely high strength.
 The third glass fiber layer helps to visualize any external effects.
 Epoxy resin is used to bind the fiber reinforced materials.

-In the standard driving cycle the A5 Sportback g-tron uses less than four kilograms (8.8 lb) of gas per 100 kilometers (62.1 miles) with CO2 emissions at 100 g/km (160.9 g/mi).
+In the standard driving cycle the A5 Sportback g-tron with S tronic uses just 3.8 kilograms of gas per 100 kilometers (62.1 miles) with CO2 emissions at 100 g/km (160.9 g/mi).
 (In gasoline operation, the engine consumes 5.4 liters of fuel (43.6 US mpg), corresponding to CO2 emissions of 124 grams per kilometer (199.6 g/mi)).
 So the customer benefits from extremely low fuel costs.
 In the NEDC cycle, the bivalent g-tron model running on natural gas covers up to 500 kilometers (310.7 miles).
 When the pressure in the tank falls below 10 bar with about 0.6 kilogram (1.3 lb) of gas remaining, the engine management automatically switches to gasoline operation.
 This makes an extra range of 450 kilometers (279.6 miles) available.

 The drive unit’s high efficiency means low costs of ownership: Compared with an equivalent gasoline engine, fuel costs are markedly lower, and the reduced CO2 emissions place the vehicle in a more attractive tax bracket.
 The new Audi A5 Sportback g-tron is not only remarkably economical to run, it is also exceptionally clean.
 Nor does driving enjoyment draw the short straw.
-In conjunction with the S tronic transmission, the A5 Sportback g-tron accelerates from a standstill to 100 km/h (62.1 mph) in just 8.5 seconds.
+In conjunction with the manual six-speed transmission, the A5 Sportback g-tron accelerates from a standstill to 100 km/h (62.1 mph) in just 8.5 seconds.
 Its top speed is 226 km/h (140.4 mph).

 The A5 Sportback g-tron is especially eco-friendly when running on Audi e‑gas.
-This is a first for virtually CO2-neutral long-distance mobility.
-Audi produces the fuel at several power-to-gas facilities using renewable energy, water and CO2.
-This method enables the brand with the four rings to transform surplus renewable energy into a storable product.
+This is the first virtually CO2-neutral long-distance mobility the company has offered.
+Audi and its partners produce the fuel using renewable energy, water and CO2, or from waste materials like straw and plant clippings.

 The equipment, data and prices specified in this document refer to the model range offered in Germany.
 Subject to change without notice; errors and omissions excepted.